ahle/Tconnect/doc/assistance_agent.md

 # Part II: Assistance agent

-In this section, we describe more precisely about assistance agent at high level of description PEAS.
+In this section, we describe more precisely about assistance agent in TConnect at high level of description PEAS.

 * Performance Metrics: How does the AI know it's doing what it's supposed to be doing?
 * Environment: What environment does the agent interact with?